-5.5 Senior Mental Health Lead:
+5.5 Senior Mental Health Lead

-A Senior Mental Health Lead is responsible for:
+The Senior Mental Health Lead is responsible for:

-- Strategic oversight for setting a whole school approach to mental health and wellbeing - Promoting the health and wellbeing of children and young people in school □ Action taken aligned to Manchester's Emotional Barriers to School Attendance (EBSA) pathway
+- Strategic oversight for setting a whole school approach to mental health and wellbeing

+- Promoting the health and wellbeing of children and young people in school - Action taken aligned to Manchester's Emotional Barriers to School Attendance (EBSA) pathway

-5.6 Class teachers:
+5.6 Class teachers

-Class teachers are responsible for:
+Class teachers and other school leaders are responsible for:

-- recording attendance on a daily basis, using the correct codes, and submitting this information to the school office at the close of register each morning and each afternoon. - Meeting with parents / carers at the first sign of attendance concern and identifying additional support.
+- Recording attendance on a daily basis, using the correct codes, and submitting this information to the school office every morning and afternoon in line with the school registration times. - To be aware of children who are regularly absent and late in their class/year group.
+Be involved with communicating with senior leaders and parents and carers when attendance falls to 93% and below.